aws-samples/aws-terraform-pipeline/README.md

 ## Best Practices

-The CodeBuild execution role is highly privileged as this pattern is designed for a wide audience to deploy any resource to an AWS account.
+The CodeBuild execution role uses the [AWSAdministratorAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AdministratorAccess.html) IAM policy  as this pattern is designed for a wide audience to deploy any resource to an AWS account.
 It assumes there are strong organizational controls in place and good segregation practices at the AWS account level.
+If you need to better scope the policy, the `codebuild_policy` optional input can be used to replace this with an IAM policy of your choosing.

 Permissions to your CodeCommit repository, CodeBuild projects, and CodePipeline pipeline should be tightly controlled.
 Here are some ideas:
 - [Specify approval permission for specific pipelines and approval actions](https://docs.aws.amazon.com/codepipeline/latest/userguide/approvals-iam-permissions.html#approvals-iam-permissions-limited).